Common Gems & Minerals

 Located in Chihuahua, Mexico

-Located in Colombia, Brazil, Zambia, Pakistan, Afghanistan, Russia, Australia, and United States
+Located in India, Brazil, Africa, United States

 Fuchsite: Fuchsite, also known as chrome mica or chrome muscovite, is a striking mineral known for its vivid green color and shimmering appearance.
 It is a variety of muscovite, a common phyllosilicate mineral, with chromium impurities responsible for its distinctive green hue.
 Fuchsite typically forms in tabular or platy crystals, often found in association with other minerals such as quartz, albite, or calcite.
 Its color can range from pale green to deep emerald green, with a pearly or metallic luster that gives it a captivating sparkle.